YouTube Vanced APK APK

 ✅ ReVanced Pros

-• Choose exactly which patches to apply
+• You choose exactly which patches to apply

-• Ad-blocking, SponsorBlock, background play included
+• Ad blocking, SponsorBlock, and background play included

 • Supports YouTube, YouTube Music, and other apps

-• No root required (non-root with GmsCore)
+• No root required (GmsCore covers sign-in)

-• Patches auto-update for new YouTube versions
+• Patches get updated for new YouTube versions

 ⚠️ ReVanced Cons